 Most of them are (frankly) quite shite.

-These ones, in my humble opinion, is quite good.
+These ones, in my humble opinion, are quite good.

 There are two versions, because I started off religiously using Google Sheets or Excel, but more recently I’ve made the switch to Notion.